 The grip size:

-The grip size, however, is entirely dependent on how firmly you grip the racket.
-Prior to selecting the grip that will allow you to catch the ball on the court, it is crucial to measure your hands.
+The grip size, however, depends entirely on how firmly you grip the racket.
+Before selecting the grip that will allow you to catch the ball on the court, it is crucial to measure your hands.

-if you’d like to get the most accurate results, you should choose a medium-sized sieve.
+Choose a medium-sized sieve if you’d like to get the most accurate results.
 Eventually, the too-small grip becomes distracting as the year progresses.

 Tennis Racket Weight :